-For a recent panel discussion, we were joined by David Hammond, deputy chief strategy officer at Wirral Community Health and Care NHS Foundation Trust, and Julia Lake, associate director for digital (data) at Leeds Teaching Hospitals NHS Trust, to talk about how their organisations are currently using data, how data can support the move from reactive to proactive care, and how data can support operational service delivery.
+For a recent HTN Now panel discussion, we were joined by David Hammond, deputy chief strategy officer at Wirral Community Health and Care NHS Foundation Trust, and Julia Lake, associate director for digital (data) at Leeds Teaching Hospitals NHS Trust, to talk about how their organisations are currently using data, how data can support the move from reactive to proactive care, and how data can support operational service delivery.

 We started out by asking our panellists to offer a brief introduction to themselves and their role.
 Julia went first, sharing that she has been the associate director for digital (data) at Leeds Teaching Hospitals for just over two years, after working her way through the ranks within the NHS: “In my role, I look after the clinical coding team, the data quality team, and the information and insights team.
 I have a technical data warehouse team, and a business intelligence team, and we’re working to bring all that together.
 I’ve got a massive project underway at the moment, which is to move us to an Azure data platform.”